mephi42/initramfs-wrap/README.md

 ```
 ├── bin
-├── init -> bin/sh
+├── init -> /usr/lib/systemd/systemd
 └── orig
 ```

-Upon booting, it will give you a shell.
-The contents of the original `initramfs.cpio.gz` will be placed under `orig`, so you can simply do:
+The contents of the original `initramfs.cpio.gz` will be placed under `orig`.
+After booting normally, you can log in as root without a password and make use of the debugging tools.
+Alternatively, you can boot with `rdinit=/bin/sh` and then do:

 ```
 # exec chroot orig/init
 ```

 to resume the usual boot sequence.

-In addition to that, you will be able to use `gdb`, `strace` and `valgrind` to debug the programs contained within the original initramfs:
+# Using GDB

+It is assumed that the kernel is stripped down as much as possible - in particular, there might be no networking.
+This makes debugging interactive applications challenging, since only one console is available.
+Fortunately, you can use `tmux` to run an application in one tab, and GDB in the other:

 ```
-# gdb --args chroot orig/init /ctftask
+# tmux
+(tab1)# chroot /orig /init
+^b p
+(tab2)# gdb -ex 'set sysroot /orig' -p $(pidof cat)
 ```

 # Prerequisites